Candia massacre: Massacre

-Those groups then attacked the house of the local British vice-consul, Lysimachus Andrew Calocherino, and burned it down, killing him together with his family.
+Those groups then attacked the house of the local British vice-consul, Lysimachus Andrew Calocherino (Λυσίμαχος Ανδρέα Καλοκαιρινός), and burned it down, killing him together with his family.
 Local Muslims then proceeded to slaughter any Christians they could find in the city.
 Some Christians sought refuge in the cathedral of the city, while much of the town was set ablaze.
 In support of the beleaguered British troops caught in a crossfire from every direction, Lieutenant John Marshall of Hazard did not wait for instruction and began to shell the town.
 His intervention saved a small number of British military personnel who managed to escape.

 The incident lasted more than four hours.
 As a result, a part of the city was burnt and according to various estimates, 500 to 800 Christians were massacred by Muslim irregular groups.
 The massacre ended only when British warships began bombarding the city.
 Meanwhile, the responsible Ottoman officer, Ismail Pasha, contacted French Counter-admiral Édouard Pottier, the head of the international force, and offered to provide a half-battalion in support to the British forces to quell the disturbance.
 However, it was later revealed that Ismail's subordinate, the local Ottoman ruler (kaymakam) Ethem Pasha, was himself involved in the outbreak of the violence.